bogeeee/pve-manager-electrified/docs/plugin-development.md

 The api is documented **in jsdoc only**.
 Use your IDE's code completion / intellisense.
 You can also explore it via [the stackblitz IDE in the browser](https://stackblitz.com/fork/github/bogeeee/pve-manager-electrified/tree/main/ui-plugin-example?title=Electrified%2plugin&file=Plugin.jsx).

+**The API is still work-in-progress:** A model for the hardware under a guest and more hooks will come soon.

 Here are some picked api methods, to give you an orientation:

 | Symbol | Description | Example |